soumikgh/eEvaluation/README.md

 * A web server capable of serving PHP scripts

 #### To run
-1. Import the SQL dump at extras/oes.sql into a database
+1. Import the SQL dump at extras/oes.sql into a database.
-2. Change the database connection string in includes/db_connect.php
+2. Change the database connection string in includes/db_connect.php.

 #### Administrator login

 User: soumik@soumikghosh.com
 Password: soumik

-An online demo of the system is available at [http://stuff.soumikghosh.com/eevaluation](http://stuff.soumikghosh.com/eevaluation/)
+An online demo of the system is available at [http://stuff.soumikghosh.com/eevaluation](http://stuff.soumikghosh.com/eevaluation/).